 - 3.1 The Illinois Property Tax Extension Limitation Act (Tax Cap) limits the amount of property tax that can be levied.
 The District cannot exceed the previous year's tax extension by more than 5% or the Consumer Price Index for the prior year, whichever is less.
 Public Act 94-0976, effective June 30, 2006, provides that the only ceiling on a particular tax rate is the ceiling set by statute.
-Therefore, the aggregate tax rate for funds subject to the Limitation Law (General Corporate, Development Levy, IMRF, FICA, Insurance), will not be allowed to exceed the District's limiting rate computed in accordance with the provisions of the Limitation Law. - 3.2 The District's recognizes that the Tax Cap reduced primary dependence is on property tax revenues.
+Therefore, the aggregate tax rate for funds subject to the Limitation Law (General Corporate, Development Levy, IMRF, FICA, Insurance), will not be allowed to exceed the District's limiting rate computed in accordance with the provisions of the Limitation Law. - 3.2 The District's primary dependence is on property tax revenues.
 The District recognizes that the Tax Cap limits the amount of property tax that can be levied.
-Accordingly, a comprehensive financial strategy is required for the District to continue sound administration, operations, maintenance, to stabilize or replace deteriorated buildings and structures, to meet citizen expectations for continuing and expanding programs and services, and to acquire, restore, and improve land.
-New sources of revenue need to be continually evaluated and recommended by Department Directors for Board consideration and action. - 3.3 Each department will review, evaluate, and submit non-tax revenue projections and programs.
+Accordingly, a comprehensive financial strategy is required for the District to continue sound administration, operations, maintenance, to stabilize or replace deteriorated buildings and structures, and to acquire, restore, and improve land.
+New sources of revenue need to be continually evaluated and recommended by Department Directors for Board consideration and action. - 3.3 The Preservation Foundation raises charitable support from state, federal, and private sources to extend and accelerate Forest Preserve projects and programs.
+The Foundation is authorized to secure support for initiatives identified in the annual budget, 10-year Capital Improvement Plan, the unfunded Capital Improvement List or for new projects and programs according to the Fundraising Authorization Policy.
+The Foundation's Annual Fund is comprised of unrestricted donations, which 3.3.1 primarily provide a flexible source of revenue for priority projects of the Forest Preserves that would otherwise go unfunded.
+3.3.2 The Foundation raises program-restricted support to advance habitat restoration, land protection, public access improvements, and educational and public programs according to the District's Strategic Plan.
+3.3.3 The Foundation accepts gifts of land and other real property with the intention of selling the gift to support the Forest Preserves mission, in accordance with the donor's wishes.
+3.3.4 The Foundation establishes endowment funds to provide a permanent source of long-term revenue for the Forest Preserves.
+Donors can provide for the Forest Preserves by making a provision for the 3.3.5 Preservation Foundation in their estate plan.

+- 3.4 Each department will review, evaluate, and submit non-tax revenue projections and programs.
 All such revenue shall be allocated across the various items appropriated by the Board as provided by law.
 No department has claim to any specific source of revenue, unless otherwise provided by law or Board.
-Confirmed grant funding will be included in the projected revenue to be used for planned expenditures for the budget. - 3.4 The Enterprise Fund fee schedule shall reflect a minimum level of 100% financial self-support.
-Golf Course Operations are expected to generate funds to cover operating costs, future renovation, restoration and improvement of the golf courses.
-Update the 510-year capital improvement plan for the golf course facilities. - 3.5 To preserve the current outstanding bond rating and to provide adequately for the ongoing operating and maintenance expense, all departments must actively seek additional non-tax revenue sources.
-With the purchase of additional land, building of more trails, and opening of new preserves and facilities, new revenue must be found to meet operating costs.
-Diversity of revenue sources is a significant evaluation factor used by bond rating services.
-As a result, taxpayers continue to benefit from the District's low interest rates on our bond issues.
-The District will seek new revenue sources to meet operating costs.
+Confirmed grant funding will be included in the as projected revenue to be used for planned expenditures. for the budget.
+Projected revenue from philanthropic support, including private, state, and federal grants, shall be reviewed by the Development Division. - 3.5 The Enterprise Fund fee schedule shall reflect a minimum level of 100% financial self-support.
+Golf Course Operations are expected to generate funds to cover operating costs, future-renovation, restoration and improvement of the golf courses.
+Update the 10-year capital improvement plan for the golf course facilities.
+That will reflect anticipated expenditures. - 3.6 Designate funds received from the sale of museum collections for future acquisitions and/or care of the collections. - 3.7 The District will seek new revenue sources to meet operating costs.

-4. PERSONNEL SERVICE COSTS POLICIES - Personnel Service Costs shall be in accordance with Lake County Forest Preserve District Personnel Ordinances.
+4. PERSONNEL SERVICE COSTS POLICIES

+Personnel Service Costs shall be in accordance with Lake County Forest Preserve District Personnel Ordinances.